Quantitative Imaging, Radiomics, and Machine Learning

-We apply quantitative imaging, radiomics, and modern machine learning techniques to study several cardiothoracic imaging topics including lung cancer, interstitial lung disease (including interstitial lung abnormality), and emphysema.
+We apply quantitative imaging, radiomics, and modern machine learning techniques to study several cardiothoracic imaging: including lung cancer, interstitial lung disease (including interstitial lung abnormality), and emphysema.
 Additionally, we have completed a randomized controlled trial on 'rapid rollover' technique to reduce pneumothorax following lung biopsy.
 We have multiple collaborative computer vision and clinical research projects on screening, diagnostic, and intervention around lung cancer imaging.

 Radiological Natural Language Processing